TiagoMA90/lost/README.md

 # Styling
 - The text for the app makes good use of the Colorama module, Sys and Time.
-Ergo, the text was stylized to the color Red, giving a dark and retro-futuristic look to it.
+Ergo, the text was stylized to the color Cyan, giving a dark and retro-futuristic look to it.
 - Furthermore, a typewritting effect was produced to give the reader the illusion of suspense, when interacting with character Diaz.
 - Moreover, the title "LOST" was stylized with ASCII characters.
 - The style for the HTML file was also updated.
 The Button was stylized with colors matching the terminal and the white background turned into dark gray, as the contrast between the app was too bright.